 The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

-Afa language, used primarily for divination and spiritual consultation in Igbo spirituality, consists of specific terminologies that usually differ from everyday (demotic) Igbo words.
-Knowing these Afa words and their regular Igbo and English equivalents can provide deeper insight into your cultural and spiritual practices as an Odinani practitioner.
-This post provides a detailed look at the sixteen strings of ‘elilie afa’ which are as follows: Aka, Akwu, Agali (Aghali), Atulukpa, Ete, Ijite (Ogwute), Obala, Oha (Ora), Okala (Okara), Ose, Obi (Ogbi), Odii, Ofu, Oghele/Ogeli/Ogoli/Ogholi, Otule, and Ululu.
+This article provides a general overview of the sixteen basic states of ‘elilie afa’ which are as follows: Aka, Akwu, Agali (Aghali), Atulukpa, Ete, Ijite (Ogwute), Obala, Oha (Ora), Okala (Okara), Ose, Obi (Ogbi), Odii, Ofu, Oghele/Ogeli/Ogoli/Ogholi, Otule, and Ululu.

-Please keep in mind that this post offers basic insights for understanding.
-Also keep in mind that Afa language may have deeper contextual interpretations, depending on usage and specific nuances as applied by expert mystics.
+Also keep in mind that Afa Akpukpala language may have deeper contextual interpretations, depending on usage and specific nuances as applied by expert mystics.

 16 Afa Words With Their Regular Igbo & English Terms